National Team Support

 SUSTAINED OLYMPIC SUCCESS

 With support from USA Swimming Foundation donors, the 2016 USA Olympic Swimming Team’s performance is considered among the best in history.
 Our swimmers won 33 of the 121 medals (27%) that Team USA won at the 2016 Rio Olympic Games, which ties for the most medals won in the modern era.
 Of those 33 medals, 16 were gold.
 There were 51 top 8 finishes out of a maximum 58, and 19 athletes achieved at least one lifetime best (42% of swimmers with flat start swims).
 Of the 47 Olympic swimmers, 38 were former Junior Team athletes with 18 (38%) being on the Junior Team within the last 3 years.
 Funding from the USA Swimming Foundation helped these swimmers on their journeys to Olympic success.

 Cody Miller, 2016 Olympic Gold Medalist, credited the USA Swimming Foundation’s Building Champions program with supporting him after college so he didn’t have to work, allowing him to devote himself to representing America in Rio.
 “It gave me everything.
 No doubt, I wouldn’t be an Olympian without it.
 Going to meets is expensive, and there’s no money in swimming,” he said.

-When you make the USA Swimming Foundation your charity, you help the elite swimmers of today and tomorrow, prepare and perform at their best.
+When you donate to the USA Swimming Foundation, you help the elite swimmers of today and tomorrow, prepare and perform at their best.

 Click here to support the U.S. National Team swimmers today.